janylhl/sportsGPT/README.md

 My approach to project construction is based on a gradual increase in the complexity of the solution and the tasks performed.
 First of all, a simple and classic data science project framework was set up for the repo.
 As far as the GUI is concerned, I decided to make a small streamlit application, since developing a sophisticated interface is absolutely not the primary objective of this project.
 A first text generation LLM (DistilGPT2) was first used to run the bot.
 Then I looked at the fine-tuning of such an LLM, and to make it interesting, I chose to train it on a French text generation dataset in order to make it change language.
 Once this introduction was done, I had to go further on the conversational capabilities of the LLM used.

 So the second step was to focus on the conversational aspect.
 To do this, I had two main options: I could use a model specialized in conversation directly, and work on making it more specialized, or I could stick with a text generation model and build the right environment for its proper use in a chatbot.
 I'm currently exploring these two approaches with dialoGPT for the conversational network and GPT2 for the text generation LLM, which gives me greater freedom.
 I will probably focus my time finetuning a DialoGPT on a french corpus first, by building a specific tokenizer if it's needed and then performe the training.
+This part have been implemented but i am facing hardware and memory difficulties for now in order to run the full transfer learing experiment.

 ## Last Updates :tada:
+- [2024.02.18] DialoGPT french custom tokenizer and finetuning code
 - [2024.02.18] DialoGPT is now used fot the chatbot
 - [2024.02.17] Fine Tuning code for DistilGPT2 on french open dataset
 - [2024.02.17] Chatbot IHM with StreamLit v.1
 - [2024.02.16] Setup the project & text-generation llm running (Distilgpt2)

 ## Next Updates :wrench:
-- Fine Tuning code for dialoGPT on french conversational open dataset [Currently working on that]
+- Fix hardware and memory issues to run the DialoGPT finetuning on french dataset [Currently working on that]
 - Build a custom dataset on sports content
 - Fine-tuning on a custom dataset about sports content
 - Git CI/CD and Hugging Face Hub Delivery